reddragon/blog.gaurav.ai/source/_posts/2016-01-10-writing-a-lisp-interpreter-in-go-for-an-ios-app.markdown

   return retVal
 }
 {% endcodeblock %}
 Basic evaluation is very simple.
-We have an environment type called `LangEnv`, where we can register operators.
-When evaluating an AST, if its a single node, the value of the node is the result.
-Otherwise, we simply lookup the operator in the environment using `getOperator`, resolve the operands recursively, and pass the operands to the operator.
+We have a struct called `LangEnv`, which is the 'environment' data-structure storing amongst other things, defined operators.
+When evaluating an AST, if it is a single node, the value of the node is the result.
+Otherwise, we simply lookup the operator in the environment using `getOperator`, then resolve the operands recursively, and pass the operands to the operator.
 The operand deals with making sure that the operands are sane.

 An operator looks something like this:
 {% codeblock operator.go %}